Robotics-BUT/BPC-PRP/src/4_others/text/4_clion.md

  - `sudo snap install clion --classic` in command line
  - download software from https://www.jetbrains.com/clion/.

 Students can use the full version for free while they are studying.
+Just request the student licence at the web.

 ## Hello World Project

-First, we will make a simple Hello World project to learn how to create a project, use the CLion environment, and develop on a local computer.
+Let's make a simple Hello World project to learn how to create a project, use the CLion environment, and develop on a local computer.

 When you open CLion, you will see a welcome screen with a list of your recent projects.
 To start a new project, click the "New Project" button.

 ![Welcome screen](../images/clion_welcome.png)

 After clicking "New Project", a window will open where you can set up your project.
 Here, you can choose where to save the project and select the C++ language standard.
 For this guide, we will use C++17.

 ![Creating a project](../images/clion_new_project.png)

 After clicking "Create," CLion will open the development environment, where you can start working on your project.
 The interface will look similar to the image below.